YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Information: This is an informational message for non-TP transaction messages.
 The frequency of this message can be set by $ydb_nontprestart_log_delta and $ydb_nontprestart_log_first environment variables. dddd is the database where the restart occurred; cccc is the code described in the `Maintaining Database Integrity chapter of the Administration and Operations Guide <https://docs.yottadb.com/AdminOpsGuide/integrity.html>`_; bbbb is the block where YottaDB detected a concurrency conflict that caused the restart; gggg shows the global reference within that block; llll is the level of that block; tttt indicates the type of activity that detected the conflict; pppp is the source line where restart ocurred on.

 Action: None required in most cases.
-If the messages are too frequent either investigate the processes that reference to that particular global and its block, or reduce the number of messages by tweaking $ydb_nontprestart_log_delta and $ydb_nontprestart_log_first environment variables.
+If the messages are too frequent, either investigate the processes that reference to that particular global and its block, or reduce the number of messages by tweaking the $ydb_nontprestart_log_delta and $ydb_nontprestart_log_first environment variables.

 --------------------
 NONUTF8LOCALE